jenkinsci/azure-ad-plugin/README.md

 1. Add a new Reply URL `https://{your_jenkins_host}/securityRealm/finishLogin`.
 Make sure "Jenkins URL" (Manage Jenkins => Configure System) is set to the same value as `https://{your_jenkins_host}`.

-1. Click `Certificates & secrets`, under Client secrets click `New client secret` to generate a new key, copy the `value`, it will be used as `Client Secret` in Jenkins.
+1. Click `Certificates & secrets`

+   - To use a client secret: Under Client secrets, click `New client secret` to generate a new key.
+Copy the `value`, it will be used as `Client Secret` in Jenkins.

+   - To use a certificate: Under Certificates, click `Upload certificate` to upload your certificate.
+This certificate will be used for client certificate authentication in Jenkins.
+You will need to use the corresponding private key associated with this certificate in PEM format.

 1. Click `Authentication`, under 'Implicit grant and hybrid flows', enable `ID tokens`.